helios12/DataScienceProjects/tasks/task-11/readme.md

-# Task-10.
+# Task-11.
 A/B Testing - Analysis of the Effectiveness of Two Landing Page Variants
 Link: [Task-11-AB-Testing-Two-Landing-Pages.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-11/Task-11-AB-Testing-Two-Landing-Pages.ipynb)

 The goal of this task is to analyze data which has been collected as part of an A/B test.
-By using statistic tests and confidence interval we need to identify whether conversion rate and average bill are better in one of the groups (A or B).
+By using statistic tests and confidence intervals we need to identify whether conversion rate and average bill are better in one of the groups (A or B).
 For conversion rate I have used the proportions Z-test and for the average bill I have used the T-test.
 For both metrics I have calculated the confidence intervals and for the conversion rate I have calculated a confidence interval of conversion rates differences.

 ## Technology Stack
 While working on this task I have mastered: